askblaker/k3s.rocks/docs/traefik-dashboard.md

 cat traefik-dashboard-tmp-ingress.yaml | envsubst | kubectl apply -f -
 ```

-- Wait until you are able to access <a href="https://traefik.dog.example.com" target="_blank">https://traefik.dog.example.com</a> without errors or warnings about certificate.
+- Wait until you are able to access <a href="https://traefik.example.com" target="_blank">https://traefik.example.com</a> without errors or warnings about certificate.

-- Then delete it
+## Replace with ingressroute (OPTIONAL)
+Even if traefik does not support using cert-bot to manage certificates, we can work around using a regular ingress that we delete.
+This is optional.
+See next page to add basic auth to the dashboard.

+- Delete the original imp ingress

 ```bash
 cat traefik-dashboard-tmp-ingress.yaml | envsubst | kubectl delete -f -